hahnlab/CAFE5/README.md

 Lambda Search
 -------------

-Search for a single lambda value using the Newick tree of mammals in the Samples folder, and the family files from the CAFE tutorial:
+Search for a single lambda value using the mammal phylogeny and gene family set in the Examples directory:

-    cafexp -t examples/mammals_tree.txt -i data/filtered_cafe_input.txt -p
+    ../bin/cafexp -t mammals_tree.txt -i mammal_gene_families.txt -p -o singlelambda

 In earlier versions, the following script would have returned the same
 values: